 I also added 1/4 teaspoon ground coriander, which offers a little je ne sais quoi and ups the irresistibility factor.
 Coriander is a little trick that I learned from Tessa via her mom.

 If coriander seems like a strange addition, consider that coriander is made of ground cilantro seeds, and cilantro is a key component in guacamole.
-That said, you can skip it if you don’t have it or if you seriously despise coriander.
+That said, you can skip it if you don’t have it or don’t like it.

 Please let me know how this guacamole turns out for you in the comments!
 Your feedback is so important to me and your star ratings encourage other readers to make the recipe.
 Thank you!